gnexltd/push7-wp-plugin/README.md

 Push7 is Web Push Notification Service for your website.
 <https://push7.jp>

-Now available for Chrome(Android and desktop).
+Now available for Android, Chrome and Firefox.
-We will soon support Safari, Firefox, Opera and other platforms.
+We will soon support Safari, iOS and other platforms.

 ### Requires WordPress version.
 * Requires at least: 4.0